 CCHS has an established and proud tradition of working with primary schools to support the teaching of able children.
 This is a clear demonstration of our School aims, which relate to the pursuit of excellence, fulfilling potential and contributing to the community.
-We are working with eight primary schools:
+We are working with the following primary schools:

 - The Bishops’ C of E and RC Primary School

 - Lawford Mead Primary School

 - Maltese Road Primary School

 - Meadgate Primary School

 On four of our Enrichment Days we invite up to 80 Years 4-5 girls form these schools to visit CCHS to participate in Gifted & Talented activities.
 Our sixth form students support this work with our teachers and our primary colleagues to ensure that the pupils have stimulating and exciting days.